 Reminders for the beginning of the term

-With classes about to begin, we write with some seasonal reminders and ask that you keep them in mind during the opening days and throughout the semester:
+With classes starting next week, we write with some seasonal reminders and ask that you keep them in mind during the opening days and throughout the semester:

 Publicizing all course requirements